Create a policy

 - For each threat category, select an action.
-For more information on policy actions, see Policy actions for lists and threat categories.
+For more information on policy actions, see Policy actions.

 - If you select the Block action, select a specific response to the user.
 The Response to User menu is available when the Block action is selected.